Killing of Jean Charles de Menezes: Television

 The Panorama episode "Stockwell – Countdown to Killing", shown on BBC One on 8 March 2006, investigated and partially dramatised the shooting.

 The shooting was the subject of an hour-long "factual drama" titled Stockwell, first broadcast on the UK terrestrial channel ITV1 on 21 January 2009.

 A two-part documentary titled Shoot to Kill: Terror on the Tube, first broadcast on Channel 4 on 10 and 11 November 2024, seeks to set the shooting in the context of the fear-filled atmosphere in London in July 2005 and includes an interview with the police officer who killed Menezes.

+A four-episode dramatised mini-series titled Attack on London: Hunting the 7/7/ Bombers, published on Netflix in 2025, examines events from before the initial bombings, the backgrounds of the perpetrators, and the events that followed, including interviews with Tony Blair, and an MI5 inspector.
+The show re-enacts the movements of Menezes from his home to Stockwell Underground Station, and the movements within the station and on the train, in addition to interviews with police officers on the scene.

 Menezes was played by Edison Alcaide in the Disney+ drama series Suspect: The Shooting of Jean Charles de Menezes (2025).
 Menezes' parents are among the consultants.

 Line of Duty creator Jed Mercurio has said the series, which starts with armed police shooting an unarmed man, was inspired by the shooting of Menezes.